 That year, Rick Smilow, an entrepreneur passionate about education and the culinary world, purchased the school.
 The Smilow family already actively engaged with the New York City restaurant scene, partnering with Chef Daniel Boulud and his restaurants, including Restaurant Daniel and the former Café Boulud.
-Today, Smilow has been the CEO and principal owner of the school for more than 25 years.
+Today, Smilow has been the Chairman and Founder of the school for more than 25 years.